c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 1. Resolve the operands.
 2. Find the [maximum type](#maximum-type) of the two operands.
-3. Promote both operands to the resulting type if both are simple expressions
+3. Promote both operands to the resulting type if both are simple expressions.
 4. The resulting type of the expression is the [maximum type](#maximum-type).

 #### 2. Addition with left side being a pointer